Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: System Model

+where $\alpha_{0}$ is the channel gain at the reference distance of $d_{k}[n] = 1\,\mathrm{m}$, and $\alpha_{0}/d_{k}^{2}[n]$ characterizes the large-scale path loss.
+Moreover, the small-scale fading component $\hat{h}_k[n]$ is modeled as Nakagami-$m$ distributed, which has been widely adopted to characterize low-altitude A2G channels in LAWN deployments, effectively capturing both LoS and non-line-of-sight (NLoS) propagation \cite{nakagami1,nakagami2}.
+The fading parameter $m$ quantifies the severity of fading, where a larger $m$ corresponds to weaker fading and a higher probability of LoS dominance.
+Accordingly, the instantaneous SNR at the $k$-th AGV is given by

-where $p_{k}\left[n\right]$ denotes the transmit power allocated to the $k$-th AGV, and $\sigma_{k}^{2}$ represents the noise power at the receiver.
-Furthermore, the achievable communication rate from the drone to the $k$-th AGV is $R_{k}\left[n\right]=B\log_{2}\left(1+\Gamma_{k}\left[n\right]\right)$ with $B$ denoting the sub-channel bandwidth.
-In order to achieve delay-aware control tasks in LAWN systems, this work adopts FBL transmission to meet stringent latency requirements.
-The achievable communication rate under FBL depends on the SNR, the BLER, and the blocklength.
-Consequently, the data throughput between the drone and the $k$-th AGV is given by \cite{FBL_Rate}
+where $p_{k}\left[n\right]$ denotes the transmit power allocated to the $k$-th AGV and $\sigma_{k}^{2}$ represents the noise power at the receiver.
+The achievable communication rate from the drone to the $k$-th AGV is $R_{k}\left[n\right]=B\log_{2}\left(1+\Gamma_{k}\left[n\right]\right)$ with $B$ denoting the sub-channel bandwidth.
+In order to achieve delay-critical control tasks in LAWNs, this work adopts FBL transmission to meet stringent latency requirements.
+The achievable communication rate under FBL transmission depends on the SNR, the BLER, and the blocklength, given by \cite{FBL_Rate}

 where $l_{k}$ denotes the blocklength of the transmitted signal, $\epsilon$ represents the BLER, and $V_{k}\left[n\right]$ is the channel dispersion, which is defined as